ActioPtyLtd/datapipes-examples/README.md

 ### DataSets
-Data Sets are hierarchical data structures used by DataPipes internally.
-Data Sets can be defined by the following data types:
+DataSets are hierarchical data structures used by DataPipes internally.
+DataSets can be defined by the following data types:

 * String
 * Numeric